-The following building blocks are used in Anybus Configuration Manager to describe the subnetwork communication.
-How these blocks apply to the three protocol modes will be described later in this document.
+The following building blocks are used in ACM to describe the sub-network communication.
+How these blocks apply to the three protocol modes is described later in this document.

-Node
+• Node

-A node represents a single device on the subnetwork.
+A node represents a single device on the sub-network.
 Each node can be associated with a number of transactions, see below.

-• Transaction
+Transaction

 A "transaction" represents a complete serial telegram, and consists of a number of frame objects (see below).
-Each transaction is associated with a set of parameters controlling how and when to use it on the subnetwork.
+Each transaction is associated with a set of parameters controlling how and when to use it on the sub-network.

-• Commands
+Commands

-A "command" is simply a predefined transaction stored in a list in the Anybus Configuration Manager.
+A "command" is simply a predefined transaction stored in a list in ACM.
 This simplifies common operations by allowing transactions to be stored and reused.